mazzcris/architectural-clash/README.md

 ## License

-This contract is licensed under the WTFPL license.
+This document is licensed under the WTFPL license.
 For more information, see the LICENSE file in this repository.
 ![WTFPL](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png)

 ![Logo](http://www.extrategy.net/themes/custom/extrategy/img/logo-extrategy.svg)